Ben Crom

-Celtic links
+Cultural and Historical Context

 In early Irish tradition, the mountains were referred to as Beanna Boirche ("Boirche's Peaks"), named after a legendary figure, Boirche, who was said to have been granted grazing rights in the area by Ross the Red, a king of Ulster around the 3rd century AD.
 The name Beanna Boirche persisted in various forms through the centuries, including in Ulster Scots usage as the "Borkey Bens."
 The only peak in the range still bearing the "Ben" designation is Ben Crom.

 Although linguistically, the name Ben Crom is more likely descriptive of the mountain’s shape it is possible that it may be a reference to the old Celtic God of Darkness Crom Cruach.
 Crom Cruach was a powerful and feared god, historically worshipped in ancient Ireland.
 He was associated with darkness, fertility, and sacrifice.
 Worship of Crom Cruach involved offerings, including the firstborn of families, and his cult was eventually suppressed by Saint Patrick during the Christianization of Ireland.
 While Ben Crom itself is not directly named after Crom Cruach, the phonetic resemblance and the mountain’s dramatic, solitary presence in the Mournes may have inspired mythic or folkloric connections.